DasDNS/Arduino_Experiments/README.md

 # Arduino_Experiments
-#This repository is for saving the various experiments I have done with the Arduino Uno development board and Arduino IDE.
+#This repository is for saving the various experiments I have done with the ESP32-WROOM-32 and Arduino Uno development board with Arduino IDE.